AMERICAN RABBIT HOUND ASSOCIATION

 1.

-individual or hound has met the criteria set forth by the ARHA Little Pack
+that each individual or hound has met the criteria set forth by the ARHA

 2.

-earned the 35 points, then the hound is not penalized for running
+points, then the hound is not penalized for running off-game (as far

-off-game (as far as taking the Hall of Fame from him/her) but still will be
+as taking the Hall of Fame from him/her) but still will be penalized under

-penalized under the rule of running off-game 3 times in a calendar year.
-The
+the rule of running off-game 3 times in a calendar year.
+The Hall of Fame

-Hall of Fame title cannot be taken from the hound unless it is proven that
+title cannot be taken from the hound unless it is proven that the title was

 3.

-Banquet.
-This shall be an annual induction if any hound has met the needed
+World Hunt Banquet.
+This shall be an annual induction if any hound has met

-requirements.
-If no hound meets the requirements on a given year, then no
+the needed requirements.
+If no hound meets the requirements on a given year,

-hound will be inducted that year.
-A hound must be a Grand Rabbit Champion to
+then no hound will be inducted that year.
+A hound must be a Grand Rabbit

-be inducted into the Hall of Fame as a competition hound.
-A hound does not
+Champion to be inducted into the Hall of Fame as a competition hound.
+A

-have to be alive to be bestowed this honor as long as it has met the
+hound does not have to be alive to be bestowed this honor as long as it has

 Minus 10 points for every time a hound is disqualified for running off